 I found a local autorickshaw and returned quickly to Jhalawar.
 Before leaving the town, I also paid a visit to the Garh palace and museum.
 This one actually has some reasonable collections of archaeological riches of the region.
 Many great artifacts from the nearby areas like Gagron, Jhalrapatan, and Baran can be seen here.
 I should have started from here but anyway, I think I will have to return again.

 As usual, I just roamed around here on my own.
-But if you do look for Rajasthan Tour Packages look for something that covers the entire Hadoti region, surrounding Kota and Bundi.
+But if you are looking for something that covers the entire Hadoti region, surrounding Kota and Bundi.
 This should cover many offbeat delights that you normally don’t come across.